 New WRI analysis finds that Tennessee can reduce its CO2 emissions 22 percent below 2011 levels by 2020 just by taking advantage of existing infrastructure opportunities.

-WRI analysis finds that Ohio can reduce its CO2 emissions 27 percent below 2011 levels by 2020 using existing state policies and infrastructure opportunities.
-These reductions would meet or exceed potentially stringent federal standards by the EPA for existing power plants.
+WRI analysis finds that Tennessee can reduce its CO2 emissions 41 percent below 2011 levels by 2020.
+These reductions would meet or exceed ambitious EPA power plant emissions standards.